-This list is not complete and there may be other drugs that can interact with acetaminophen, dichloralphenazone, and isometheptene.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with acetaminophen, dichloralphenazone, and isometheptene.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?